-Findings like this can help us focus on simplicity in e.g icon design where people often will have a much harder time recognizing an icon when it is designed with too many details, which may be perceived as distracting.
-It takes humans longer to process all the details which can be dangerous e.g when we think of human-machine interaction in industries where people are dependent on a very fast reaction time – like in medical environments or airplanes.
+Findings like this can help us focus on simplicity in e.g. icon design where people often will have a much harder time recognizing an icon when it is designed with too many details, which may be perceived as distracting.
+It takes humans longer to process all the details which can be dangerous e.g when we think of human-machine interaction in industries where people are dependent on a very fast reaction time – like in medical environments or aeroplanes.

 The findings may also be important for the topic of visual hierarchy, how we arrange all elements in a design, which makes sure that people can easily find the information they are looking for and which separates important from not-so-important information and visual distractors and clutter.